 One more precaution with shipping

-I remember a time when you could put stamps on almost anything, drop it in a mailbox, and call it good.
-That changed this century.
+Years ago you could put stamps on almost anything, drop it in a mailbox, and call it good.
+No longer.
 If a package weighs more than 15 ounces, you have to hand it to a USPS employee.
 That means handing it to the mail carrier, or taking it to the post office.
 And generally speaking, they don’t like stamps on packages anymore.
 It’s better to either pay for the postage online and print a shipping label, or pay for postage at the post office and have them put printed postage on it.

 Although services like Ebay and Amazon may let you print a prepaid Media Mail label, you usually can’t print one by going to USPS.com.
 Usually to get Media Mail rates, you have to take your package to the post office and ask for it.
 Expect the clerk to ask what it is.
 I got used to hearing that question very quickly.